 Using contemporary reviews of this major work, the artist’s own papers and a visit to the original site, this In Focus asks: is this a religious painting, a religious painting in disguise, or a painting about religious doubt?

 Through analysis of source material, the artist’s creative process and new archival resources, this In Focus investigates new interpretations for this pivotal painting’s reception in Paris at a time of artistic and political turbulence.

-Tate’s first ever acquisition of a work by a contemporary American artist, Orthodox Boys is charged with the anxieties and aspirations of Jews in post-war New York.
+Tate’s first acquisition of a work by a contemporary American artist after 1945, Orthodox Boys is charged with the anxieties and aspirations of Jews in post-war New York.
 Its graffitied wall offers a constellation of names from the artist’s own life, examined here in depth for the first time.